-The Arctic is getting hotter, greener and less icy much faster than expected, reports finds
+The Arctic is getting hotter, greener and less icy much faster than expected, report finds

 Taken together, the changes outlined in the report show a region that is being transformed rapidly by warming brought on by human activity.

 "This isn't just like a low sea ice year or the permafrost thawing in on one place where the temperatures are rising -- the entire ecosystem is changing," Meier said.
 "And that's telling you that this isn't a fluke.
-It's something fundamental that's changing in the Arctic environment."
+It's something fundamental that'